marcomattolab/marcomartorana/content/informatics/2025/angular-signals-vs-rxjs.md

 ### Signals don’t replace RxJS — they refine its role.

-Angular Signals don’t replace RxJS — they refine its role.

-RxJS remains essential for handling asynchronous streams, external events, and complex data flows.
+RxJS 🧠 remains essential for handling asynchronous streams, external events, and complex data flows.
 Signals, on the other hand, excel at managing synchronous state, derived values, and UI-driven reactivity.

 By adopting Signals for local and derived state, teams can:
 - Reduce boilerplate and cognitive overhead